gregoryyy/speechify/README.md

 Convert EPUB to audio using XTTS v2

 positional arguments:
-  epub_file             Path to the .epub file output_dir            Directory for audio output
+  input_file            Path to the .epub or .txt file output_dir            Directory for audio output

 options: